 John Shirk

 avatar

-This Faith-Building Verse inspires us to remember the price that Jesus paid for our redemption in the Year of Relationship.
+This Faith-Building Verse inspires us to join the purpose of God to pursue the lost in the Year of Relationship.

+John Shirk